Seattle Rugby Club: Seattle Rugby Club (2020–present)

 In 2018 after the Saracens partnership ended, the club board chose to return to their original orca art logo, but kept the name Seattle Saracens.
 Two years later, during the 2019-20 season, the entire club’s players, members, and coaching staff voted overwhelmingly to rebrand themselves.
 Officially changing their name to the Seattle Rugby Club in July 2020.
+Seattle left the BC Premier League prior to the 2024-25 season.